writ3it/CS_ModularMonolith/README.md

 You can force standard while collaborating through CI/CD process.

 #### Reason 2.
-Monolith it's very popular architecture, but it's a hell for developers.
+Monolith is very popular architecture, but it's a hell for developers.
 Monolithic application (sooner or later) is often called "legacy code".
 The alternative - isolation provided by composer package feature often is too strong.
 Package system offers more flexible module implementation.